Leo-J-Skola/Backend_Grupp/Design.md

 ### Patterns used
 - Strategy pattern: Implemented for booking date validation.
 Can also add new strategies for future development without needing to change existing code.
 - Factory pattern: Implemented to create new booking objects in a single place instead of doing it in the service class.
+- State pattern: Implemented to be able to get the current BookingStatus, accept or decline a BookingStatus and also make sure its not already accepted or booked.

 ### UML